 Symptoms of a Diabetic Foot Ulcer

 As diabetic foot ulcers are not often seen as a threat, their symptoms are usually dismissed as trivial.
-However, the fact of the matter is, these symptoms can have severe consequences if ignored and left untreated:
+However, the fact of the matter is, these symptoms can have severe consequences if ignored and left unmanageed:

 This is the most familiar symptom of nerve damage or diabetic neuropathy and it can be a troubling one.
 Caused by poor blood sugar control persisting over a period of time, neuropathy tends to be bilateral, meaning both feet may be affected and you will feel a loss of sensation when you touch or poke at them.